dzaima/chatlogs/README.md

 Search: `a&b|c&d` will find all messages either containing both `a` and `b`, or `c` and `d`.
 Alternatively, prepending a space to the search string will match the following text exactly.

+Clicking on the arrow left of a message will link you to it.
+For matrix messages, this will enter into a temporary view of the context (still in reverse-chronological order); middle-click or right-click→copy to get a matrix.to link.

 You may want to change the first two lines of `site/main.js` to your own StackExchange/Matrix IDs, so that your messages could be colored differently.

 `<body class="dark">` in `site/index.html` can be changed to `<body class="light">` for a light theme.